 Vinyl siding installation allows your home to look great and perform better.
 This most widely used option is affordable and aesthetically pleasing for your home.
 Many different styles are available using vinyl from straight board to cedar shake.

-Cement fiber siding can create the appearance of natural wood without the maintenance.
+Cement fiber siding can create the appearance of natural wood without the usual maintenance required.
 It is naturally bug, rot, and water-resistant.
 As with vinyl, there are many customizable options for color and style.

 Metal siding tends to lend a retro or modern style to a house.
 Common materials include aluminum and steel.
 This siding option does not mold or rot, and when sealed properly won’t rust or discolor.